State Broadband Offices Struggle to Involve Local Stakeholders in BEAD Challenges

 Tom Reid, president and founder of the Reid Consulting Group, voiced shared concerns about the complexity of the process, echoed by those actively involved in it.
 He emphasized the challenges from a consumer advocacy perspective, noting a lack of engagement from government councils due to the process’ intricate nature.
 Reid said the challenge process is tending to be more representative of ISPs as a consequence.

-Other state broadband officials present shared that they are waiting with bated breath for approval of their Volume One BEAD plans to embark on their challenge processes.
+Other state broadband officials present shared that they are waiting with baited breath for approval of their Volume One BEAD plans to embark on their challenge processes.
 In the meantime, these broadband authorities are actively engaging in public outreach campaigns, utilizing various methods such as mass emails, targeted one-on-one phone calls, and everything in between.

 Indiana and Georgia’s broadband authorities both submitted their Volume One BEAD plans in early November, and are still awaiting approval.